KawaiiWafu/osbpy/README.md

 If you want to modify other libraries that this library is using, please follow their license.
 This license only applies to files that are included on this repository.
 # Requirements
 This library requires:
-* Python (3.6+), I will always update osbpy to the newest version.
+* Python (3.7+), I will always update osbpy to the newest version.
-* numpy 1.10.4+ + MKL
+* numpy 1.15.4+
-* matplotlib 1.5.1+
+* matplotlib 3.0.2+
-* scipy 0.17.0+
+* scipy 1.1.0+
-All these libraries can be easily installed with pip except for numpy+mkl.
-You will need to get it from an external source, such as https://www.lfd.uci.edu/~gohlke/pythonlibs/ or you can use the Intel® Distribution for Python* which includes all of the required libraries.
+All these libraries can be easily installed with pip.

 # Installation